-The main purpose of the Rössing Foundation’s libraries is to ensure that learners, teachers and other community members have access to information and books, as the improvement of reading skills in turn contributes to the attainment of good results at school and a broader range of knowledge in general.
-In 2015, 27,488 learners, teachers and community members utilised the Foundation's libraries at the Swakopmund and Arandis centres, while 6,888 learners visited the Ondangwa Centre's library.
+The main purpose of the Rössing Foundation’s libraries is to ensure that learners, teachers and other community members have access to information through books.
+Improved reading skills are conducive to good results at school and deepen general knowledge as well.

 Enterprise development support